DSTECHNO/simOptDST/EUROCC/README.md

 # EUROCC Case Study: Simulation-Optimization of a Patented Design with Parallel Computing on TRUBA cluster

+In the scope of this case study, DSTECH intends to first optimize a design patented by EPO (European Patent Office) for the efficiency enhancement of a mixing system used in potable water treatment plants (Aral and Demirel, 2019).
+Definition of the problem, solution strategy and proposed optimization procedure are identified in this document.

 Optimization of the baffle slot dimensions used in Contact Tanks